 By 2018, the pomelo model had yellow leaves, so he boldly switched to choosing Ido longan trees to plant instead of pomelo trees.

-Thanks to his diligence and hard work learning from many mass media and local agricultural technicians, Mr. Tuan's longan garden is now bearing fruit for the third year.
+Thanks to his diligence and hard work learning from many mass media sources and local agricultural technicians, Mr. Tuan's longan garden is now bearing fruit for the third year.

 This 2024 crop, the specialty longan tree has stable fruit production waiting for harvest, traders come to deposit at a price of 15,000 VND/kg.